Is a 401k Worth It Anymore?

 In his “Be Obsessed Or Be Average” book, he writes, “Wall Street is telling you to invest early in little bites.
 They don’t believe in your ability to earn money.
 They have no faith in you.
 Instead of people investing first, they need to show their ability to produce more revenue.
 Why?
 People get rich because they produce revenue, not because they make little investments over time.”

 Cardone’s Retirement Strategy

-As you can imagine from someone that’s anti-401k, Cardone’s retirement strategy is a bit different that the norm.
+As you can imagine from someone who’s anti-401k, Cardone’s retirement strategy is a bit different from the norm.

 His first step is for us to save $100,000 in good old-fashioned savings accounts.
 Why?
 Easy access.

 After you’ve reached the $100k level, you can start investing to build real wealth now rather than later.